 11. Table cover

 Gaming mats make everything feel so nice to play on.
-The rubber backing and the fabric surface make the dice roll with a satisying thud rather than a clatter, cards are easier to pick up and the printed designs looks awesome.
+The rubber backing and the fabric surface make the dice roll with a satisfying thud rather than a clatter, cards are easier to pick up and the printed designs look awesome.

 13. Glass domes (cabochons)

 Glass domes (also called cabochons) are little glass tokens with a rounded top side and a flattened bottom edge.
 They are transparent so you can still see the board underneath, they are inexpensive and feel nice in your hands.

 I think they feel nicer than cheaper plastic or cardboard tokens that you get in games.

 I use them as counters in Magic: The Gathering but they work equally well as power tokens in Villainous or A